springfall2008/batpred/docs/apps-yaml.md

 ## Controlling the Inverter

-There are two ways that Predbat can control GivTCP to control the inverter, either via REST API calls (preferred) or via the GivTCP inverter controls in Home Assistant.
+There are a few different ways to control the inverter:

+- Home Assistant entity controls (standard)
+- GivTCP REST Interface (GE Inverters only)
+- Service API
+- MQTT API

 ### REST Interface inverter control